 1. Holstein Friesian

 Origin and Distribution: The Holstein Friesian Breed originated in Holland, particularly in the provinces f North Holland and West Friesland.
 These two provinces are known for their fertile soil and abundant crop growth.
-This breed is considered to be the best milk producer of the world and widely distributed most countries of the world.
+This breed is considered to be the best milk producer of the world and widely distributed in most countries of the world.
 Under tropical conditions, they may not perform well, since they are the least heat tolerant, but crossbred cows have yielded more than 46 of milk a day.

-The Milk yield and the ability to produce high-quality beef in a short period are excellent in Holstein-Friesian dairy cattle breed.
+The Milk yield and the ability to produce high-quality beef in a short period are excellent in the Holstein-Friesian dairy cattle breed.
 Pure breed yield 6000 to 7000 liter of milk per lactation and the height milk yield in one lactation was recorded 19000 liters in one lactation.
 The average milk fat is 3.6% with a range from 2.6 to 4.3%.

 The jersey is very hardy and adapts well to nearly all kinds of climatic conditions, particularly to high temperatures, low maintenance intake due to its small size.
 Jersey breed of cattle was developed on the Island of Jersy in the British channel.
 The origin of this breed is not established, but it is thought to have been developed by the introduction of black cattle of Britain and France before AD 1100.